Ready, steady, school

 How we are supporting your child with their transition to school:

-- Our Headstart programme provides children with the opportunity to engage in adult led activities which are up to 30 minutes in duration and therefore preparing them for P E sessions and other adult led activities which will take place in school.
+- Adult led activites provide your child with the opportunity to engage and focus for up to 30 minutes in duration and therefore preparing them for P E sessions and other adult led activities which will take place in school. e.g. cooking, small/large groups, visitors, numeracy/literacy play, board games, Key sports, Dance Waves, Boogie Beats etc.

-- Children’s personal, social and emotional skills are promoted which will enable their transition to school to be smoother.
-Your child’s confidence will develop when they can separate from you happily and be reassured that you will return, create positive relationships with both adults and their peers, take pride in their achievements and independence, develop a love to learn through play and short adult led activity
+- Children’s personal, social and emotional skills are our highest priority which will enable their transition to school to be smoother.
+Your child’s confidence will develop when they can separate from you happily and be reassured that you will return, create positive relationships with both adults and their peers, take pride in their achievements and independence, develop a love to learn through play and adult led activity

 - We practice phonics on a daily basis and encourage children to engage in activities which will develop social skills, communication skills and physical development.
 We encourage children to engage in adult initiated activities which will develop their skills and enjoyment of literacy and numeracy skills.